Wolf hunting and trapping

 The U.S. Fish and Wildlife Service removed gray wolves from the federal endangered species list on Jan.
 4, 2021, returning management authority to state agencies.
 The Wisconsin DNR has successfully managed gray wolves for decades and will continue to do so in accordance with the laws of our state and the best science available.

 The DNR is updating Wisconsin's wolf management plan with input from a Wolf Management Plan Committee, tribal partners and the public.
-For more on wolves in Wisconsin, visit the DNR website for additional information on wolf hunting and trapping, wolf management and wolf conflict abatement.
+For more on wolves in Wisconsin, visit the DNR website for additional information on wolf management and wolf conflict abatement.

 Fall 2021 Harvest Season